ZILtoid1991/pixelperfectengine/README.md

 ### snake

 A simple engine demonstration game.
-Does not use (much) external assets, and instead uses code renerated ones.

 The classic game of Snake, where the player must collect apples (red dots) in order to grow.